nielrenned/aoc2022/README.md

 This approach works just fine, but it's a little slow, and part two seems partially designed to punish a slow part one.
 In my mind the potential bottlenecks were `list` operations: searching and splicing.
 My algorithms class popped into my head and I thought, "Y'know, a doubly-linked list would be perfect for this!"
 But Python doesn't even have pointers, how do we do a linked list??
 So I Googled.
 The answer is a [`deque`](https://docs.python.org/3/library/collections.html#collections.deque)!
 So instead of a list, I used a `deque` of `tuples` with the same format.
 I think (theoretically at least) searching is still a little slow, but using a `dict` to keep track of the move order, `deque.index` works fast enough.

 The other curveball from part two is that we're supposed to multiply the shift amounts by `811589153`!
 If we stuck with the swapping routine, this would be absurdly slow.
 But luckily, we can make another optimization.
 These so-called "shifts" are really a removal and a reinsertion.
 When you remove the element, the new list becomes 1 element shorter (great insight there, I know), and so we can mod the shift amount by the original length minus one to get our insertion index.

 ---

+### Day 21

+Oh no!
+The monkeys are back!
+The creativity in all these puzzle stories is so fun.
+Part one was straightforward today: repeatedly loop through the monkeys, reducing the expression where possible, until all monkeys are integers.
+Since the final answer is supposed to be an integer, I made the assumption here that any division would not have a remainder, which seems to be true for my input (and the test input).
+It would be an easy change to make to handle non-integers, but seems unnecessary.

+Part two required a little bit more thinking.
+At first I was considering a sort-of [RPN](https://en.wikipedia.org/wiki/Reverse_Polish_notation) calculator thing, but I couldn't see exactly how to make that work with the unknown `humn` variable.
+After that, I thought I could do a Lisp-esque interpreter, but that seemed like overkill.
+I spent some time mulling and decided that the final equation had to be of the form $ax+b=cx+d$, since we want exactly one answer and we're only going to end up with rational functions.
+While this is not strictly true (e.g. $x^2 + 2x + 4 = 0$ also only has one root), it seemed like a fair assumption.

+With this in mind, I created a simple class to handle the arithmetic called `LinearExpression`.
+It represents `ax+b` where `a` and `b` are both of type [`Fraction`](https://docs.python.org/3/library/fractions.html).
+At the start, I converted all the integer values to `LinearExpression` and then used operator overloading to define the four operations.
+To verify my assumptions, I added checks in the operations to make sure the answers always stayed as `LinearExpression`s as well (which ended up working well).
+I accidentally implemented division backwards at one point, which gave me a little trouble, but once I fixed that, everything worked out nicely!
+The code for part two is almost identical to part one as well, which is nice.
+(Now that I'm thinking about that, we could even potentially factor out the code to reduce all the expressions!
+I'll leave it for now, but that would make for some nice readability.)

+Overall I really enjoyed this problem!
+And as always, the convenience of Python helped me a lot.

+---